zhaoyao91/meteor-accounts-ex/README.md

+# AccountsEx

-new accounts layer to support uniform styles of email, phone and external services
+New accounts layer to support uniform styles of email, phone and external services.

-### features ###
+## features

 common:

-- abandon username ?
-- based on and replace use of Accounts
+- based on and replace Accounts

 client: